Mosquito Control in Covington, GA

 The female needs protein from blood in order to develop and lay eggs.
 That’s why female mosquitos bite humans and male mosquitoes do not.
 Mosquitoes fly slowly at about 1-1/2 miles per hour so they typically remain relatively close to their breeding ground.

-At Bigham Pes Services, we use this kind of knowledge about the behavior of Mosquitoes to control and prevent mosquito activity in your yard or on your commercial property.
+At Bigham Pes Services, we use this kind of knowledge about the behavior of Mosquitoes to control and prevent mosquito activity in your yard or on your commercial property in Covington, Georgia.

 Our 5-Step Mosquito Control Process